dskvr/Pyrosphere/readme.md

 - Get feedback from UI (This branch is not yet published! view demo.html for the Ported Prototype!)

 # Credits
-- Visionary: Erin Banwell
-- Original Pyrosphere Code and Baller-ass Model: Steve Cronberg
-- Shift Registers: Designed & Soldered by Leif
-- Fire and Safety: Shannon Stillman
-- Pyrosphere Build Crew: James Hall, Shine, Billy Hopkins,
-- Programming: Jordan Layman and Sean Mitchell
-- Funding: Countless individuals, thanks!
+Created by Erin Banwell.
+Programming by Sean Mitchell and Jordan Layman.
+Shift Registers designed by Leif Ames.
+Pyrotechnics by Shannon Stillman.
+Assembly by Billy Hopkins, Daniel Govan, Margaret Jones, James Hall and Shine Coubol.
+Support Structure by Scotty.